Performance Optimization

 brotli_static on;

-# Fallback to dynamic compression if static file not found
+# Fall back to dynamic Brotli compression if static file not found

 brotli on;